pretix/pretix/doc/api/resources/checkin.rst

    :statuscode 400: Invalid or incomplete request, see above
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
-   :statuscode 404: The requested order position or check-in list does not exist.
+   :statuscode 404: The requested order position does not exist.

 Performing a ticket search
 --------------------------